michellevit/Portfolio/README.md

 - GitHub Pages supports static sites, which prompted the conversion of all dynamic backend functionality to use client-side solutions or third-party services like Formspree for form handling.

 ## How To Update the GitHub Pages App<a name="how-to-update"></a>
+* Note: When you run npm run deploy using the gh-pages package, this script handles deploying the contents of your build directory directly to the gh-pages branch on GitHub.
+This branch is specifically used for serving your site on GitHub Pages, and the deployment process does not typically require you to manually push changes to this branch.
+The gh-pages tool automates this for you.

 - **Local Changes**:
   1. Navigate to the `reactapp` directory within the project.
   2. Make necessary changes to the codebase.